 Treating them as fellow human beings and letting them know they matter will build rapport and trust, two of the most valuable deposits for your team’s emotional bank account you can make.

-Additionally, you should care about the wellbeing of the team as a whole.
-You will naturally want to empower them, involve them in decisions and resolve unhealthy conflict.
+Additionally, you should care about the well-being of the team as a whole.
+You will naturally want to empower them, involve them in decisions and resolve unhealthy conflicts.

 Viewing conflict as a healthy aspect of team dynamics and leading conflict to healthy outcomes while keeping emotions at bay is essential.
 And ensuring they feel safe and empowered to speak up will go a long way to achieving these goals.